aryadaroui/aryadee.dev-v2/README.md

 # aryadee.dev - personal blog

-This is my blog is built mostly from scratch using SvelteKit.
+This is my blog.
+It is built mostly from scratch using SvelteKit.

 ## How to
 To run on your local machine,